Jordan Zade

-Jordan Zade (born January 18, 2003) is an American professional soccer player who plays as a defender for Tampa Bay Sun FC of the USL Super League.
+Jordan Zade (born January 18, 2003) is an American professional soccer player who plays as a defender or winger for Tampa Bay Sun FC of the USL Super League.
 She played college soccer for the Nebraska Cornhuskers.

 Early life

 Zade is a native of Olathe, Kansas.
 She grew up playing soccer with the KC Fusion Academy, captaining the team for four years and contributing to one NPL Central States Championship.
 Zade also did gymnastics competitively for seven years.
 She attended De Soto High School, where she was a four-year starter on the soccer team.
 During her high school career, Zade helped the team reach a Frontier League Championship and individually won spots on two All-Conference first teams and one All-State second team.

 College career

 In August 2019, Zade verbally committed to the University of Nebraska–Lincoln.
 She began playing with the Cornhuskers in 2021, making 18 appearances (11 starts) as a freshman.
 She scored her first (and only) college goal on September 5, 2021, netting the final tally in a 3–0 win over Loyola Chicago.

 Over the next two years, Zade was a mainstay on the Cornhuskers' backline, starting all of Nebraska's matches in that timeframe.
-She received several accolades in her junior year, including places on the All-Region Third Team and All-Big Ten Second Team.
-She also helped the Cornhuskers' defense record 7 shutouts along the way to a Big Ten regular season title and third-ever Elite 8 trip.
+She received several accolades in her junior season, including places on the All-Region Third Team and All-Big Ten Second Team.
+That year, she also helped the Cornhuskers' defense record 7 shutouts along the way to a Big Ten regular season title and third-ever Elite 8 trip.
 Zade was named a Big 12 preseason player to watch ahead of her senior season, but she was sidelined with an injury after 12 matches.
 Despite missing time due to her injury, Zade was able to amass 74 appearances and over 5000 total minutes of action across her four seasons of college.